lawrencecpaulson/lawrencecpaulson.github.io/_posts/2021-11-24-Intuitionism.md

 can be contentious.
 It was strongly opposed by a number of prominent mathematicians in the early days, but later gained acceptance even among intuitionists.
 Errett Bishop, who founded and developed the field of constructive analysis, wrote

-> A choice function exists in constructive mathematics, because a choice is *implied by the very meaning of existence*
+> A choice function exists in constructive mathematics, because a choice is *implied by the very meaning of existence*[^1]

+[^1]: Errett Bishop and Douglas Bridges, *Constructive Analysis* (Springer, 1985), p.
+12.

 Michael Dummett, Professor of Logic at Oxford, wrote (continuing for pages with extended examples) that

 > It might at first seem surprising that in a system of constructive mathematics we should adopt as an axiom the Axiom of Choice, which has been looked at askance on constructive grounds.
-The fact is, however, that the axiom is only dubious under a half-hearted platonistic interpretation of the quantifiers.
+The fact is, however, that the axiom is only dubious under a half-hearted platonistic interpretation of the quantifiers.[^2]

+[^2]: Michael Dummett, *Elements of Intuitionism* (Oxford, 1977), 52–54.

 Martin-Löf designed his type theory with the aim that AC should be provable and in his landmark [Constructive mathematics and computer programming](http://www.jstor.com/stable/37448) presented a detailed derivation of it as his only example.
 Briefly, if $(\forall x:A) (\exists y:B) C(x,y)$ then  $(\exists f:A\to B) (\forall x:A) C(x,f(x))$.